-The AAP is committed to providing equality of opportunity.
+The AP is committed to providing equality of opportunity.
 Membership offered through the Geological Society of Australia (GSA) and together we accept applications regardless of gender, disability, age, sexual orientation, colour, ethnic or national origin, race, religious or other beliefs, marital status or family circumstance.

 -